thoomkuzhymatthew/EPL_arb_betting/docs/eda.md

 <img src="arbitrage_density.png" alt="Odds differences of games with arbitrage opportunities" style="max-width: 100%; height: auto; display: block; margin: auto;">

 The odds sifference was calculated by doing abs |home odds - away odds|.
-Its a measure of the closeness of a match, a higher odds difference suggests there is a clear favoruite from the bookies
+Its a measure of the closeness of a match, a higher odds difference suggests there is a clear favoruite from the bookies.

 A clear observation here is that the peak for matches with arbitrage opportunities is further to the right, This suggests games with arbitrage opportunities are less close and have a clearer favourite and underdog.
 Moreover the blue line has a lower peak suggesting games with arbitrage opportunities are present across a wider range of odds differences.